 b) Guard against Makhno and his Anarchists at this point and prepare a strike army to smash through and destroy their supply nest at Huliaipole once they are active.
 N.B.: you will trigger an automatic, no -10 EP penalty, Red control of Makhno if you enter certain regions (see #7 below).
 If Makhno remains quiet in the Donbas then good odds the Reds are waiting for you to trigger this.
 It is perhaps worth holding off and finally forcing the Reds to pay the penalty if possible.
 Effectively deal with the black wolves somehow (you will never eliminate them completely but with skill and some luck you can decisively cripple them) before you head north or rue the day as Makhno destroys your supply lines far in your rear, as he did historically.

 d) After this Poland's entry in the war in 1920 will just add to their woes, but note that the Poles are not a White ally as such.
 Game-wise they are controlled by the Eastern Whites which is a workable, though imperfect solution, as the Poles historically sought their victory against both the Reds and Western Whites.
 If you are playing with two White players, the honourable thing to do for the history-minded WH3 player is not to use the Poles as a cat's paw to damage WHI victory chances.
-But that's just my view and players should sort this out in a three-way game.
+But that's just my history-driven view and players should sort this out themselves in a three-way game.

 Go all-out and take Voronezh early, set up your advanced Higher HQ, and push on; however, if you advance north on just one track you vastly simplify things for the Red defense.
 Convert multiple tracks forward with lateral connectors for your strike armies--at least the Voronezh-Lipetsk and Kharkov-Kursk routes at a minimum.
 Keep Trotsky guessing.